cultureandempire/cultureandempire.github.io/README.md

 What drives cost gravity?
 The software industry, which creates purely immaterial products, shows how this process works.
 Software represents distilled knowledge about how to approach specific types of problems that can be solved using general-purpose computers.
 Collecting this knowledge is expensive at the start because it means fishing it out of individuals' brains.
 People need to travel, meet, talk, and think together.
 Once that's done, it is almost free to distribute, share, and remix the resulting knowledge.

 So the digital economy has these rapid cycles where new products move from costly luxury to free commodity within one or two decades.
 Email was invented around 1980 and was available to very few privileged people.
-In 1990, my professional email account cost me about EUR 1,200 a year -- more than my rent!
+In 1990, my professional email account cost me about €1,200 a year -- more than my rent!
 By 2000, email was widely and freely available to everyone through web services like Hotmail.

 The digital economy is built around either accepting or distorting this process of cost gravity.
 There are many ways to make a lot of money in the digital economy.
 One way is to create a company based on a not-yet-commoditized product and sell it to a larger, less agile firm (Hotmail, Flickr, YouTube and many others followed this model).
 Another is to make and give away products that other (slower) firms are still trying to sell, and use this to open the market to new services (Google does this very well).

 A third approach is to create your own captive society and force it to use your products where, without real competition, prices can remain artificially high (Microsoft and more recently Apple are good examples of this).
 Finally, you could sell luxuries and fashion to people who have lots of disposable income (Apple is a fine example).

 Cheaper digital technology also affects the larger economy.
 Transport gets more efficient, and cheaper.
 Production becomes automated and cheaper.
 Administration becomes more efficient, automated, and cheaper.
 The rapid global spread of digital technology is a principal cause of the growth in global prosperity over the last decade.